Understanding How SBA Loans Work

 Ultimately, just as you must work with an SBA-approved lender to apply for a 7(a) loan, you’ll need to find a microloan intermediary in your community and apply for one of these loans with them.

 The SBA Export Loan Program provides working capital loans for U.S.-based enterprises to expand and support their international sales.
 For these loans, the SBA can provide a guarantee of up to 90%.

 These loans are available through the SBA’s network of SBA Senior International Credit Officers.
 You can find these officers located in U.S. Export Assistance Centers around the country.

 Because banks are unlikely to provide working capital advances for export sales, the SBA offers a 90% guarantee on export loans.
 With these loans, businesses can apply in advance of finalizing an export sale or contract.
 Once again, businesses have to work with a participating SBA lender to actually apply.

 You can apply for SBA Export Loans in amounts as high as $5 million.
 Unlike some of their other programs, the SBA does not have any regulations for interest rates on these loans—instead, you must negotiate your rates directly with your lender.

 Although there is an overarching principle governing SBA loans, the involvement of the SBA, the specific program will largely dictate how any particular loan works.
 At this point then, you may be wondering how qualifications fit into the way SBA loans work.
-After all, if you’re interested in an SBA loan for your business, you’ll need to know if you can qualify.

 On top of these basic requirements, you’ll also need to have great personal credit and strong business financials.
 Although SBA loans are more accessible than traditional bank loans, they are not the easiest loans to qualify for.